What Bread Can I Eat on a Renal Diet?

 If you are trying to gain weight or reduce your weight, please discuss with your dietitian how many slices of bread you should eat in the day.

 As kidney function declines, so does the kidney’s ability to filter phosphate.
 Excess phosphate in the blood can cause problems with your heart and bones.
 White bread is lower in phosphate than brown bread.
-Often wholemeal bread is acceptable for people on a renal diet.
-Shop bought soda bread may not be suitable if it contains high phosphate containing ingredients such as baking powder, wheatgerm, or phosphate additives.
+Often wholemeal or wholegrain sliced pan is also suitable for people on a renal diet (discuss what bread is suitable for you with your dietitian).
+Homemade soda bread (made without bran, wheatgerm, phosphate containing raising agent or baking powder) is also suitable but remember to count the milk, please see below for further advice on suitable bread types.
+Shop bought bread may not be suitable.

 Phosphate Food Additives